 Recently the European Commission President José Manuel Barroso and Vice President Neelie Kroes brought CEOs from across the global economy together at the World Economic Forum in Davos to expand the Coalition that is delivering digital training opportunities and jobs.
 Corporate leaders were then invited to endorse the Davos Declaration on the Grand Coalition for Digital Jobs.

 We encourage stakeholders to join the Grand Coalition either by making pledges for concrete short-term actions and forming or joining National Coalitions for Digital Jobs.
 We also strive to engage many more stakeholders through our events, workshops and meetings to share success stories and best practices.

-So far, 47 pledging organisations have joined.
+So far, more than 50 pledging organisations have joined.
 The online Pledge Tracker shows the progress made in implementing the individual pledges.
-Moreover, national coalitions have already been launched in Latvia, Lithuania, Romania and Poland; and initiatives are underway in more than 10 countries.
+Moreover, national coalitions have already been launched in Bulgaria, Greece, Malta, Latvia, Lithuania, Romania and Poland; and initiatives are underway in more than 10 countries.

 Over the next months the efforts will be enhanced so that additional trainings, internships and jobs can be counted in hundreds of thousands instead of thousands and to make the Coalition sustainable.
 As such, the Commission seeks commitments from CEOs and political leaders to pledge substantial support for the Coalition, widening the membership to additional ICT and ICT-using companies.
 The Coalition aims also to reach out more companies’ HR managers and public, as well as private employment services.